Loading…

 Learning Objectives

-Maximize value of innovative products for the global market including Japan; Apply learnings to clinical development strategy to expand target patients and market effectively; Enhance access to innovative drugs for children and patients with rare diseases; Influence regulators, industry, and trial sites to improve the local environment and reduce burdens in global simultaneous development.
+Discuss maximizing value of innovative products for the global market including Japan; Apply learnings to clinical development strategy to expand target patients and market effectively; Describe need to enhance access to innovative drugs for children and patients with rare diseases; Discuss influencing regulators, industry, and trial sites to improve the local environment and reduce burdens in global simultaneous development.

 Chair